NodeBB/nodebb-english/installing/cloud/openshift.rst

 Openshift PaaS
 ===========

 **Notice: ** A quickstart has been made to handle much of the below by using openshift's environment variables.
-If you're just getting started please take a look at <a href="https://github.com/ahwayakchih/openshift-nodebb" target="_blank">https://github.com/ahwayakchih/openshift-nodebb</a>
+If you're just getting started please take a look at [https://github.com/ahwayakchih/openshift-nodebb](https://github.com/ahwayakchih/openshift-nodebb)

 The following are installation instructions for the `Openshift <http://openshift.com>` PaaS.
-Before starting, you need to install Red Hat's rhc command line at <a href="https://developers.openshift.com/en/managing-client-tools.html" target="_blank">https://developers.openshift.com/en/managing-client-tools.html</a>
+Before starting, you need to install Red Hat's rhc command line at [https://developers.openshift.com/en/managing-client-tools.html](https://developers.openshift.com/en/managing-client-tools.html)

-**Step 1:** Go to <a href="https://openshift.redhat.com/app/console/applications" target="_blank">https://openshift.redhat.com/app/console/applications</a> and then create an application.
+**Step 1:** Go to [https://openshift.redhat.com/app/console/applications](https://openshift.redhat.com/app/console/applications) and then create an application.

 **Step 2:** Scroll down and choose Node.js 0.10 in "Other types".
 Then click 'Next'.